turbonomic/tbutil/docs/K8S/INSTALL.md

 | full | [click here](https://github.com/turbonomic/tbutil/releases/download/v1.3g/tbutil-full-k8s-1.3g.tgz) | [click here](../../yaml/full/volume.yaml) | [click here](../../yaml/full/deploy-online.yaml) |

 Note: the volume.yaml files supplied assume that the PVC uses Gluster/Heketi.
 You will need to edit the file if your installation uses a different persistent storage provider.

+## Unlocking TBUtil

+The `tbutil` binaries installed in the container require an "unlock key" file to be applied before they can be used.
+This is **not** a license (it confers no specific rights).

+In order to complete the installation, you will need to obtain a key.
+Please reach out to your Turbonomic field representative or support.
+They will supply you with a single line text file that includes your name or email address and the key string.
+This will be needed during the installation process.

 ## Off-Line installation (Turbonomic OVA deployments)